jordenc/com.onkyo/README.md

 Control your Onkyo network-enabled receiver using the Homey by Athom B.V.
 Only recent network-enabled receivers will work (TX-NR series).
 This app uses ISCP to control your receiver.

-Enables the following cards to use in your flows:
+Enables the following actions to use in your flows:
 - Volume +1
 - Volume -1
 - Set specific volume (0 - 100, or 0-80 on some devices... but you shouldn't use a volume higher than 40 anyways)